Car Parking at DCU

 The University has limited parking capacity and does not guarantee that car parking spaces are available for all vehicles.

 The University does not accept liability for any loss from or damage to vehicles using the campus, however arising.
 Vehicles parked on campus do so entirely at their own risk.

 It is the responsibility of the car park user to be fully aware of the parking rules and regulations as indicated on the signs throughout the campus.

-In the interest of maintaining a safe campus environment, Clamping of vehicles is in operation and monitored by an external services provider NCPS.
+In the interest of maintaining a safe campus environment, clamping of vehicles is in operation and monitored by an external services provider NCPS.
 Appropriate signage is in place.

 University staff can park in any of the designated parking spaces on campus in car parks 2,3,4 and 5.
 A Parking Permit is required but does not guarantee a parking space.
 Any cars parked in these car parks that do not clearly display a valid staff parking permit will be clamped.